 A fire jacket is required for ALL racers running an aftermarket power adder (turbocharger, supercharger, or nitrous oxide system.)
 In addition, a fire jacket is required for all racers running quicker than 11.50.
 We have these available for rent or for sale in the concession stand.

-We do not offer any cash refunds, whatsoever.
-If you make 0 (zero) runs on a given day because of mechanical problems, we will issue a rain check for the value of your ticket.
+We do not offer any refunds, whatsoever.
+If you make 0 (zero) runs on a given day because of mechanical problems or failure to pass tech, we will issue a rain check for the value of your ticket.
 If you are at the track for more than an hour (based on the time stamp of your front gate ticket), we will deduct the amount of a spectator ticket from your rain check.
 In the event of a rainout after we open, we will offer full rain checks, less $15 per run made on Saturday or Sunday, or $10 per run made on Friday.
 Spectator rain check percentage will be decided on based on how long we were open before the race rained out.
 If it rains on a competition day, we reserve the right to offer 1 Time Trial, right into eliminations on a Summit ET Points race.
 If any rounds are completed in a class, the points will be given and the payout split amongst the remaining entrants.
 If it rains during a round and that round is not completed entirely, that round does not count for any one in the class.